KaiYan289/RLpapersnote/README.md

 134. remember torch.distributions.Normal takes **standard deviation** as input, but torch.distributions.multivariate_normal.MultivariateNormal takes **variance** (covariance) as input!

+135. remember to check the original code by the author; there might be some special tricks in it or different hyperparams that are not specified in the paper.

+136. Be very careful when you use xxx if yyy else zzz; adding () at the edge of the expressions is always a good practice.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu